2015 Ford Explorer

 Of course, the standard front-drive Explorer and its various traction enhancing systems do an excellent job in their own right, even in a driving snow, if the travel surface is pavement.

 The Explorer will tow 5000 pounds when equipped with the tow package, and includes trailer sway control, which works with the stability control.
 There’s also a rearview camera with zoom, which will guide you to position the hitch ball directly under the trailer hitch cap, and make you feel like an astronaut docking his spacecraft.

-The Ford Explorer is large, good-looking and relatively fuel efficient crossover SUV with a long heritage that comes nicely equipped at any trim level.
+The Ford Explorer is large, good-looking and relatively fuel-efficient crossover SUV with a long heritage, which comes nicely equipped at any trim level.

 Sam Moses filed this report to NewCarTestDrive.com after his test drive of the Ford Explorer near Portland, Oregon, with Laura Burstein reporting from Los Angeles.